Alaska Native Studies Classes

 Alaska Native Studies Intern

-This is designed as a supervised on-campus or off-campus internship which provides an opportunity for students to work in the professional environment of an Alaska Native organization.
+Provides a supervised on-campus or off-campus internship which provides an opportunity for students to work in the professional environment of an Alaska Native organization.
 Students perform significant work and/or research and develop professional skills and networks.
 The internship requires a formal agreement between the student, the faculty member and the supervisor.
-Special Note: May be repeated for up to 6 credits.
-Registration Restrictions: Instructor permission, upper division standing and knowledge of Alaska Native issues required.
+Special Note: May be repeated for a maximum of 6 credits.
+Registration Restrictions: Instructor permission, upper division standing and knowledge of Alaska Native issues required

 (Click on an individual CRN for more information on each offering)